How to Train Yourself to Sleep on Your Back

 Best Mattresses for Side Sleepers

-Mattress Nerd consulted Dr. Tom Ingegno to ensure that this article met our editorial standards Did you know that almost 70 percent of adults sleep on their sides for at least a portion of the night?
+Mattress Nerd consulted Dr. Tom Ingegno to ensure that this article met our editorial standards.
+Did you know that about 74 percent of adults sleep on their sides for at least a portion of the night?
 For many, there’s no cozier position than side sleeping.
 Whether you like to extend your legs fully, keep one straight, or pulling […]